 Capital assets, which include property, plant, equipment, and infrastructure assets (e.g. roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type activities column in the government-wide financial statements.
 Vehicles and machinery and equipment related assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
+Buildings and improvements are defined by the government as assets with an initial, individual cost of an estimated useful life in excess of two years.
 Buildings and improvements are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.
-Infrastructure assets are defined by the government as assets with an initial, individual cost of more than \$10,000 and an estimated useful life in excess of two years.
+Infrastructure assets are defined by the government as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of two years.